Bloom Hamner

 Faculty and Staff Directory

-Teaching is in Jamie Auch’s blood, evidenced by his 15 years of work at Christ School.
+Teaching runs in Jamie Auch’s blood, as has been evident throughout his 17 years at Christ School.

 Mr. Auch earned a B.A. in Art History and minor in Mathematics from Washington & Lee University (Va.), making him the product of a single-sex education from middle school through college.